 * If you are a Truman student and you receive a notice in Truview that there is a “restriction,” contact the Institute for Academic Outreach for assistants at 660-785-5384.

 Learn to play an important role in the expanding field of Applied Behavior Analysis!

-The course is taught primarily online, but students are required to attend four face-to-face sessions on the Truman campus in order to receive practical training on the necessary skills required to perform as a competent RBT.
+The course is taught primarily online, but students are required to attend two face-to-face Saturday sessions on the Truman campus in order to receive practical training on the necessary skills required to perform as a competent RBT (see schedule below).
+They will also be required to demonstrate certain skills through an online “Training Machine.”
 The course is taught “Pass/Fail” and successful completion of a competency-based exam preliminary to certification is necessary to receive credit in the course.
 This training program is based on the RBT Task List and is designed to meet the 40-hour training requirement for the RBT credential.
-The program is offered independent of the BACB Exam.
-Certification is not conveyed by taking the course or the competency-based exam, but by the BACB through completion of an official Board Exam.
+The program is offered independent of the BACB™ Exam.
+Certification is not conveyed by taking the course or the competency-based exam, but by the BACB™ through completion of an official Board Exam.
 Students are prepared to sit for the board exam through successful completion of this course.

 REQUIRED ON-CAMPUS FACE-TO-FACE INTENSIVES